uadmin/uadmin-docs/dapi/log_functions.rst

 ----------------
 `Back To Top`_

 APILogAdd controls the data API's logging for add commands.
+By default, APILogAdd returns **true**.

 Type: